attinto/TalkToMyDocsRag/README.md

 2.  **Sentence Window RAG**: A more precise method.
 It retrieves the single most relevant sentence and expands the context by including a few sentences before and after it (the "window").
 3.  **Parent Document RAG**: A hybrid approach.
 It searches over small, precise text chunks but retrieves their larger parent documents to provide the LLM with rich, complete context.
 4.  **Auto-merging RAG**: The most advanced strategy here.
 It retrieves many small chunks and, if several come from the same parent document, it "merges" them by retrieving the larger parent document instead.
 This is excellent for questions that require synthesizing information from multiple places.
+5.  **Hybrid Search RAG**: Combines two different search techniques: traditional keyword-based search (BM25) and modern semantic search (FAISS).
+This approach leverages the precision of keywords for specific terms and the contextual understanding of vectors for broader concepts, often leading to more relevant and robust retrieval results.

 ## Setup and Installation